Media Relations Associate

 Miami (March 26, 2020)—Robert F. Kennedy Human Rights, in partnership with the Freedom Fund, has taken urgent action to reduce jail populations across Florida in the face of the coronavirus pandemic, releasing dozens of people held in pretrial detention simply because they cannot afford to pay their bail.

 As of March 14, Miami’s three jails alone reportedly held nearly 4,000 individuals, more than 70 percent of whom are presumed innocent as they await their day in court.
 A vast majority of these people will be released at some point before their trial, whether on bond or other non-monetary conditions, and could be released en masse now.
-But officials have been slow to act, even as the number of COVID-19 cases and deaths ramp up across the state.
+But officials have been slow to act, even as the number of COVID-19 cases and deaths ramp up across the state—a move that could devastate the poor, black and brown communities who are disproportionately harmed by unaffordable money bail.

 “The novel coronavirus requires a novel response.
 We can’t maintain the status quo and expect this pandemic to work itself out,” said Kerry Kennedy, president of Robert F. Kennedy Human Rights.
 “Every day we keep someone needlessly incarcerated during this crisis is a matter of life and death and we can’t delay action any longer.”